1230113202/NV-JM-DD/README.md

 http://onlinehub.stanford.edu/cs224

 ### NLP, General
 Natural Language Processing Tutorial with less! than!
-100! lines! of code
+100! lines! of code in Colab
 https://github.com/graykode/nlp-tutorial

 A Unified Theory of Inference for Text Understanding